Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### LSTM-XGBoost

-Said this, let sdive deep into the core part of this project, where the combination between algorithms will (hopefully) provide us with reliable estimations of the Apple stock price for tomorrow.
+Said this, lets deep into the core part of this project, where the combination between algorithms will (hopefully) provide us with reliable estimations of the Apple stock price for tomorrow.

-In this sections we will make use of some user defined functions that mainly try to automitize the optimization, interpretation of the applyied models whether through a windowiing functions, graphs or comparisons.
+The way to go went through an LSTM Network ensemble with a XGBoost Regressor.

 ## Content:
 - [UDF](#udf)